Find Affordable College Courses

 23 Yearly Graduations

 University of Florida tops the list of the most popular school in the U.S. for botany majors who are seeking their doctor's degree.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-For the 2020-2021 academic year, 23 doctor's degrees were handed out to botany majors at UF.
-About 43% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 23 people received their doctor's degree in botany from UF.
+Around 19% of these students were from an underrepresented racial-ethnic group, and 44% were women.

 #2